-Research Strategy Household Income and Child Development in the First Three Years of Life (Baby's First Years) May 25, 2018 NIH R01 HD087384
+Research Strategy Household Income and Child Development in the First Three Years of Life (Baby's First Years) June 27, 2019 NIH Ro1 HD087384

-[NOTE: The following is the Research Strategy approved and funded by NICHD; some of the proposed measures in this document have been replaced by measures listed in the Analysis Plan Appendix Table I and Appendix Table II attached to this study registration.
+[NOTE: The following is the Research Strategy submitted to NICHD on March 7, 2016 and approved and funded by NICHD.
+Some of the proposed measures in this document have been replaced by measures listed in the Analysis Plan Appendix Table I and Appendix Table II attached to this study registration.
 We have also edited some details in order to protect the anonymity of study participants.]